Munawwar/react-global-states/README.md

 Redux documents [two issues](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) they had to tackle named "zombie child" and "state props" problems.

-The common pattern between the two issues is the use of component props to select a global state. `react-global-states` does not support dynamic selectors, rather get all the data you need and make the conditional decision in render code.
+The common pattern between the two issues is the use of component props to select a global state. `react-global-states` does not support dynamic selectors, rather we suggest getting all the states needed and making the conditional decisions afterwards in render function.
 This happens to be a good thing here, as both classes of issues are not possible with static selectors.

 ### Usage with Multiple renderers